|

 - 1766

-- Regiment leaves Fort Pitt for Philadelphia, joined by the
+- Part of the regiment leaves Fort Pitt for Philadelphia, and were joined by the

-Illinois detachment in June.
+Illinois expedition in June.
 After 10 months and 3000 miles, every

 man of the Illinois detachment returned in perfect health.